 What we call “head voice” and “chest voice” are not the same as the similarly named registers.
 They are the result of how we use the various registers.

 Men sing mostly in chest voice and their head voice is called falsetto.
 In general, women speak mostly in chest voice, but classical women singers sing mostly in head voice and female popular singers stay mostly in chest voice.
 There can, however, be some very interesting register mixtures happening in female voices of all types and repertoires, although not so much in men’s voices.

 Where are the register changes?
 They occur more or less at the same places in each voice.
 In men the bottom break is at around low F (1½ octaves below Middle C) and the top break is at around high E or F (just above Middle C).
 In women the bottom break is about where the top break is in a man’s voice (this is called the passaggio primo).
 The top break in the women’s voice is about an octave higher (the passaggio secondo).

 Everyone has some registration issues with his or her voice, whether they be very disturbing or hardly noticeable.
-With untrained singers of classical music we find that the biggest registration problems are likely to be, in men, getting into the top without cracking into the falsetto, or going into the low voice with a decently-sized sound.
+With untrained singers of classical music we find that the biggest registration problems are likely to be, in men, getting into the top at all, or going into the low voice with a decently-sized sound.
 In women, the problem is usually getting into the top at all, or fading away to nothing on the way down through the middle voice.

 The wrong key

 For women singing popular music the issue is that of key – music recorded by men and published in the original key may be too low for many women.
 Some of us, in our youth, got around this problem by learning the harmony parts to pop songs, which in popular music usually lie over the melody.
 The other solution is to sing the melody an octave higher, which isn’t very satisfactory, as it sticks out and doesn’t sound very “poppy”.
 Some of this problem has been ameliorated by computers which have made it possible to get pieces transposed to more suitable keys for women.